beaux-riel/Lemonade-stand/STORAGE_BUCKET_SETUP.md

 This error occurs because the application is trying to upload images to Supabase storage buckets that don't exist yet.
 The application requires the following storage buckets:

-1. `stand_images` - For storing lemonade stand images
+1. `stand-images` - For storing lemonade stand images
-2. `product_images` - For storing product images
+2. `product-images` - For storing product images
-3. `user_avatars` - For storing user profile pictures
+3. `user-avatars` - For storing user profile pictures

 ## Solution